 - West Virginia

-I know it might sound like a scam, but these are government websites and the money is real.
-You’ll need to verify your identity with your name and social security number when you file a claim.
+This might sound like a scam, but these are government websites and the money is real.
+You’ll need to verify your identity with your name and social security number to claim lost money.

 I checked right now and apparently PayPal owes me some money.
 PayPal reported it in 2015 with one of my old addresses to go along with it.
 The reasoning was “AMTS DUE FOR UNDELIVERED GOODS/SERVICES”.
-The website doesn’t tell me how much the check is for, but it says that they’ll process my claim within 15 business days and fter approving my claim, we’ll mail me a check to my current address.
+The website doesn’t tell me how much the check is for, but it says that they’ll process my claim within 15 business days and after approving it, will mail me a check to my current address.
 The email confirmation also points out that call center staff can’t provide dollar amounts over the phone or by email.